jurentie/old_portfolio/_posts/2018-09-26-fixing-git-history.markdown

 ## Step 3: Fix Mistakes

-Now that the branch is set back to history before there were any issues, it is possible to fix the mistakes.
+Now that the branch is set back to the history before there were any issues, we will now fix the mistakes.
 In order to still reflect that these changes were made in a separate branch, first create a new branch.

 `$ git checkout -b {newBranchName}`